 What is a strata manager?

 A strata manager is responsible for managing the day-to-day operations of a strata property, such as maintaining the common areas, collecting strata fees, and enforcing the bylaws.
-However, if the strata manager is not meeting the needs of the Owner’s Corporation, it may be necessary to change to a new strata manager.
+However, if the strata manager is not meeting the needs of the strata company, it may be necessary to change to a new strata company.

-The first step in changing a strata manager is to hold a special general meeting (SGM) of the Owner’s Corporation.
-The purpose of the SGM is to discuss the issues with the current strata manager and to vote on whether or not to change to a new strata manager.
-The SGM must be called by the chairperson of the Owner’s Corporation or by the absolute majority.
+The first step in changing a strata manager is to hold a Council of Owners meeting.
+The purpose of the CoO Meeting is to discuss the issues with the current strata manager and to vote on whether or not to change to a new strata manager.
+The CoO meeting must be called with 7 days’ notice with the details of the vote to be minuted.

 Step 2: Prepare a Resolution

-Before the SGM, a resolution must be prepared to vote on whether or not to change the strata manager.
+Before the CoO Meeting, a resolution must be prepared to vote on whether or not to change the strata manager.
 The resolution should include the following information:

 Step 4: Give Notice to the Current Strata Manager

-If the resolution to change the strata manager is passed, the Owner’s Corporation must give notice to the current strata manager of the termination of their services.
+If the resolution to change the strata manager is passed, the Strata Company must give notice to the current strata manager of the termination of their services.
 The notice must be given in writing and must include the date on which the termination will take effect.

 Step 5: Appoint a New Strata Manager

-After the notice to terminate the current strata manager has been given, the Owner’s Corporation can appoint a new strata manager.
-This can be done by passing a resolution at another SGM or by the chairperson of the Owner’s Corporation.
+After the notice to terminate the current strata manager has been accepted, the Strata Company can appoint a new strata manager.

 Step 6: Notify the Relevant Parties

-Once a new strata manager has been appointed, the Owner’s Corporation must notify the following parties:
+Once a new strata manager has been appointed, the strata company must notify the following parties: